galwaitzman/ac_controller_mobile_app/README.md

 * BJT
 ## Development Process
 ### 1. Choosing Platforms & Protocols
 When you're on your way home in July, waiting for your AC unit to turn on after sending the command from your mobile is completely unacceptable.
-Therefore, polling for commands was out of the question.
+Therefore, having the controller periodically poll for commands was out of the question.
 I needed a Real-Time solution, and MQTT protocol provided me with exactly this: a topic-based publisher-subscriber model with good round trip times for this project's purposes.
 I used HiveMQ Community Edition MQTT Server, and installed it along with the RBAC Extension on an AWS EC2 instance. <br/>
 As for the controller unit, I chose Raspberry Pi because of its functional flexibility, small size and low pricing.